Scotland is one of the world’s best road trip nations.

 The route runs (almost) parallel to the M74 motorway, so it’s a good way to see secluded spots in a busy, built-up area.

 Stop-off options along the way include ancient castles, forests, country parks, a bird of prey center, waterfalls, wildlife reserves, and much more.

 - Itinerary: Abington to Hamilton

 - Highlights: Lanark Loch, Falls of Clyde Wildlife Reserve and West Forth Forest

 Final Words & Further Readings

 Thanks for reading my guide to the best road trips in Scotland!

 If you want to know anything else about one of my favorite nations on the planet, we have plenty more stuff on our site.
-Check out our guides to the best hikes in Scotland, the best cliffs in Scotland and the best coastal walks in Scotland.
+Check out our guides to the best road trips from Edinburgh, the best hikes in Scotland, the best cliffs in Scotland and the best coastal walks in Scotland.

 And again, if you want to explore Scotland’s best road trip, here’s my full guide to the North Coast 500.

 Whatever you want to know about traveling in Scotland, we have it here on our site!